System-specific Developer Set-up

 Install Sphinx along with bibtex support for creating PSyclone documentation:

-> sudo pip install sphinx sphinxcontrib.bibtex
+> pip install .[doc]

-You can now build html documentation:
+You can now build html documentation.
+E.g., for the developer documentation:

 > make html